 Where does the AGC fit in?

-In recent times Cassandra Shackleton, AGC President, has been trained to assist with the Import Program.
-She works with the AGCA President, HS Riley, and Tigran Grigoryan in Armenia, and together they continue on the goals of the international AGCA/AGC Import Program.
-As a group, they source and assess aboriginal Gamprs from remote sheep camps in Armenia and facilitate placements to homes and farms across the US & Canada.
-This is a joint effort between the AGCA and the AGC.
-In addition to the work in Armenia, AGCA supports the work of AGC as an initiative, and together work hard to build our community in an ethical, educated manner.
+In recent times Cassandra Shackleton, AGC President, and Yvonne Seeley, AGC Vice President, have been trained to assist with the Import Program.
+She works with the AGCA President, HS Riley, and Tigran Grigoryan in Armenia, and together they continue on the goals of the international AGCA/AGC conservation efforts and breed education.
+AGCA supports the work of AGC as an initiative, and together work hard to build our community in an ethical, educated manner.

 We embrace inclusion, not isolation or division, in our breed.
 We value the unity of North American breeders and owners.
 We promote education and sharing of resources, as this is the key to preserving this ancient landrace breed.

 Cassandra Shackleton - President

 Cassandra has always had a love for canines.
 She comes from a farming background and has completed studies at the University of Guelph in Animal Science and Nutrition.
 She was first introduced to Gamprs in 2018 while searching for a farm and livestock guardian.
 While very impressed with the breed, she longed for additional guidance and resources to support future breeding plans.
 When she found the AGCA and was introduced to the Approved Breeder program, she knew great things were in the works.
 Excited to have discovered similar ideologies and ethics, the choice to engage further came naturally.
 Since then, she has worked to raise awareness for imports, genetic diversity, and health testing.